Kyberturvallisuuden-kurssi/Exercises/Week1/README.md

 John the Ripper can be installed from https://www.openwall.com/john/

+The instruction for installing are in GitHub: https://github.com/openwall/john/blob/bleeding-jumbo/doc/INSTALL

+Use jumbo source packet for installing.

-Create a password on a file in a virtual machine.
+Crack a password on rockyou.txt file

 Which command did you use to crack a password?